eitanyaffe/hpipe/README.md

 # hpipe: Microbial genome inference from Hi-C data

 The hpipe tool processes metagenomic Hi-C data, and infers underlying genomes.
-The output are pairs of genome anchors and genome unions, where each *genome anchor* is a collection contigs that are part of the genomes of one or more residing strains, while each genome anchor has a matching *genome union*, that is the combined genomes of those strains.
+The output are pairs of genome anchors and genome unions.
+Each *genome anchor* is a collection contigs that are part of the genomes of one or more residing strains.
+Each genome anchor has a matching *genome union*, that is the combined genomes of the anchor-related strains, including shared elements such as plasmids.

 The pipeline recieves as input a shotgun libary and a Hi-C library, and performs various initial steps including quality trimming, removal of